juanayuque/CUOpenDayTest/README.md

 This approach allows each change to be easily understood, categorized (e.g., feature, fix, documentation), and traced back to a specific requirement.

  1. Core Functionality

-001-Display Open Day topics and associated events from the provided JSON data 002-Provide intuitive navigation through event categories or topics 003-Support search and/or filtering
+001 – Display Open Day topics and associated events from the provided JSON data

+002 – Provide intuitive navigation through event categories or topics

+003 – Support search and/or filtering

-004-Handle missing or incomplete data (non existant image urls)
+004 – Handle missing or incomplete data (e.g. non-existent image URLs)

-2. User experience improvements
+ 2. User Experience Improvements

-005-Responsive layout for mobile, tablet, and desktop devices 006-Improved styling and structure for event cards and topic sections
+005 – Responsive layout for mobile, tablet, and desktop devices

+006 – Improved styling and structure for event cards and topic sections

-3. Accesiblity
+ 3. Accessibility

-007-Add support for dark mode using Tailwind's dark class strategy 008-Use descriptive alt text for all images
+007 – Add support for dark mode using Tailwind’s dark class strategy

+008 – Use descriptive alt text for all images

-009-Apply high-contrast colors and accessible font sizes
+009 – Apply high-contrast colors and accessible font sizes

  4. Visual Design

-010-Use Cardiff University’s official brand colors and fonts 011-Incorporate consistent spacing, alignment, and layout structure 012-Ensure visual hierarchy with appropriate use of headings and typography
+010 – Use Cardiff University’s official brand colors and fonts

+011 – Incorporate consistent spacing, alignment, and layout structure

+012 – Ensure visual hierarchy with appropriate use of headings and typography

 ---